 excuse for their violation.

-4. The management reserves the right to refuse entry
+4. Management reserves the right to refuse entry to

-5. The driver alone will be the sole spokesman for
+5. The driver/car owner alone will be the sole

-their car owner in any and all matters pertaining to
+spokesman in any and all matters pertaining to the

 6. Open drinking of intoxicants in the pit area by